10 most beautiful at night buildings in the world

 A palace with a legend that says it has the same number of rooms as the year has, the nowadays Palace of Culture is located over the medieval Princely Court of Moldavia from 1434.

-The first rebuilding and expansion project of the Palace of Moldavia was ordered by Prince Alexandru Moruzi in 1803.
-By 1841 the Palace is rebuilt once again by Prince Mihail Surdza.
+Prince Alexandru Moruzi ordered the first rebuilding and expansion project of the Palace of Moldavia in 1803.
+By 1841, Prince Mihail Surdza had rebuilt the palace once again.

-In 1906 the Palace went through a Neo-Gothic style rebuilding process which was halted by World War I, but was finished in 1925, being inaugurated one year later by King Ferdinand of Romania.
+In 1906, the Palace underwent a Neo-Gothic-style rebuilding process, which was halted by World War I but finished in 1925.
+One year later, King Ferdinand of Romania inaugurated it.

 Nowadays, after the 2008 - 2016 Restoration, the Palace of Culture is one of the most impressive constructions in Romania, with a size of 34,236 square meters (368,510 sq ft), and is designed with Neo-Gothic, Neo-Baroque and even Art Nouveau elements.